Candice Michelle: Music videos

 In December 2011, Candice Michelle along with Torrie Wilson filmed Lilian Garcia's music video "U Drive Me Loca".

-Television and modeling

-On October 11, 2002, Candice starred in an episode of the softcore porn television series – Hotel Erotica that aired on Cinemax, playing a character called Natasha.
+Other appearances

-During the week of November 5, 2007, Candice appeared on five episodes of Family Feud with several other WWE superstars and Divas.
-Also in 2007, Candice Michelle was No. 82 on AskMen.com's "100 Most Desirable Women" list.
+During the week of November 5, 2007, Beckman appeared on five episodes of Family Feud with several other WWE performers.
 Beckman appeared on the February 6, 2008, episode of Project Runway, in an episode where the contestants were challenged to design wrestling attire for several of WWE's female wrestlers.
-Beckman made a special appearance on the November 12, 2008, episode of Redemption Song, which is hosted by fellow WWE wrestler Chris Jericho, with several other Divas.
-She also appeared in the February 2009 issue of FLEX magazine.
+Candice, along with Batista, Shelton Benjamin, and Josh Mathews, represented WWE at the 2008 Democratic National Convention in an effort to persuade fans to register to vote in the 2008 Presidential election.
+Beckman made a special appearance on the November 12, 2008, episode of Redemption Song, which is hosted by fellow WWE wrestler Chris Jericho, with several other WWE personalities.
+She also appeared alongside WWE performers in the February 2009 issue of Flex Magazine.